Backend

 # in main folder while docker compose is running

-$ docker exec backend yarn run test
+$ docker exec ocelot-social-backend-1 yarn run test -u src/emails/